What’s so scary about Yoga?

 Fear #1 — I’ve never done Yoga before.

 That’s where yoga instructors come in.
 They will guide you through the practice, step-by-step, breath-by-breath.
 Many instructors dedicate their lives to the study, practice and dissemination of Yoga, so for them there’s scarcely something more rewarding than introducing a beginner to the practice.
 AYC offers 37 beginner-friendly classes every week, and those are great places to start.
+Our team of incredible instructors are all RYT certified with decades of experience doing yoga, and they’re here to help you any way they can.
 More often than not, you’ll find that you’re not the only newbie on the mat.

 Fear #2 — I’m out of shape, too old, or have past injuries.